cservenka/statml/src/assignment3/README.md

 The code for this handin has only been tested with Python v.
 2.7.x - it will likely not work with Python 3.

-The code numpy for various vector/matrix operations and sci-kit learn for SVM computations.
+The code uses matplotlib for rendering graphs and plots, numpy for various vector/matrix operations and sci-kit learn for SVM computations.

 Both of these libraries have dependencies of their own but are easily installed using pip or similar.